i-love-flamingo/flamingo/docs/Developing/HelloWorld.md

 func (m *Module) Configure(injector *dingo.Injector){}
 ```

-Now we register the modules usage by adding it in `akl/akl.go`
+Now we register the module by adding it in `akl/akl.go`

 ```go
 //original list ...